Frank Abagnale: Veracity of claims

+The Louisiana attorney general claim

-His claim that he passed the Louisiana bar examination, worked for Attorney General Jack P. F. Gremillion, and closed 33 cases, was challenged by several journalists in 1978.
-No record has been found of Abagnale ever being a member of the Louisiana Bar, and no evidence shows he ever worked as an assistant attorney general in Louisiana's Attorney General's Office.
-In 1978, the Louisiana State Bar Association reconciled all those who took the bar exam and concluded that Abagnale never took the exam using his own name or an alias; the State Attorney General's Office examined payments to all employees during the time Abagnale claimed he worked there and concluded that he never worked in the office using his name or an alias.
-After Abagnale appeared on The Tonight Show, then-First Assistant Attorney General Ken DeJean gave a reporter a series of questions to ask Abagnale about the description of then-Attorney General Gremillion.
-Abagnale failed to answer the questions correctly.
+Abagnale claimed that he passed the Louisiana bar examination, worked for Attorney General Jack P. F. Gremillion, and closed 33 cases.
+These claims were challenged by journalists as early as 1978.
+No record has been found of Abagnale ever being a member of the Louisiana Bar.
+In 1978, the Louisiana State Bar Association reviewed all bar exam records and concluded Abagnale had never taken the exam under his name or any alias; the state attorney general's office examined payroll records for the period Abagnale claimed to have worked there and found no trace of him.
+First Assistant Attorney General Kenneth C. DeJean, after testing Abagnale's claimed familiarity with the office, was direct in his assessment:

 The man is not an imposter, he is a liar.